hshekhar004/hshekhar004.github.io/README.md

 # Himanshu Shekhar — Consulting Portfolio

-Static portfolio site with a built-in owner editor.
-See DEPLOYMENT.md for the 5-minute GitHub Pages setup and the publish workflow.
-Default editor password: consult2026 (change it in the editor's Security tab).
+Static portfolio website for B2B sales transformation, commercial excellence, and go-to-market strategy.

+This site includes a private owner editor for content updates.
+Owner credentials are managed separately by the site owner.

+See DEPLOYMENT.md for the publishing workflow.